 From Abracadabra to Zombies | View All

 Many people pride themselves on being clever and equate their cleverness with rationality.
-For example, the 9/11 troofers deny the reliability of the hundreds of eyewitnesses to a commercial airliner crashing into the Pentagon on September 11, 2001.
-These people (am I trying to be cleverly ambiguous?) are all liars, part of the government conspiracy to make 9/11 look like the work of al-Qaeda terrorists.
-The troofers (am I trying to be clever?) say a missile hit the Pentagon and all the debris of an airplane and body parts was faked.
-There's no evidence a missile hit anything, you say?
+For example, the "9/11 truthers" deny the reliability of the hundreds of eyewitnesses to a commercial airliner crashing into the Pentagon on September 11, 2001.
+The witnesses are all liars, part of the government conspiracy to make 9/11 look like the work of al-Qaeda terrorists.
+The "truthers" say a missile hit the Pentagon and all the debris of an airplane and body parts was faked.
+There's no evidence a missile hit anything.
 So what?
 The evidence was cleared away.
 There were passengers who got on an airplane that day, but they were whisked away and killed by government agents.
 The evidence?
 Prove it didn't happen!
 And so on ad nauseam.
-These folks who call themselves 9/11 "truthers" are very clever, but they're not very rational.
-A rational person will not call hundreds of people liars just to maintain their belief that a missile, not a passenger plane hit the Pentagon.
+These folks who call themselves "truthers" are very clever but they're not very rational.
+A rational person will not call hundreds of people liars just to maintain their belief that a missile, not a passenger plane, hit the Pentagon.
 A rational person doesn't dismiss dozens of pieces of evidence that an airliner crashed into the Pentagon by simply denying the evidence is real.
 Dismissing evidence that doesn't fit with your beliefs isn't what a rational person does.

 Being clever is all well and good, but it is not the same as being rational.
-It is taken as the foundation of apologetics in Catholic philosophy that any article of faith can be defended by reason.
+Being clever, for example, is the foundation of apologetics in Catholic theology which holds that any article of faith can be defended by reason.
 For example, the idea that God is three persons in one being is said to be a truth that is "above reason."
 Reason can't comprehend how one being can be three persons.
-Reason tells us that if there is one being, there is one person; and if there are three persons, there are three beings.
-The theologians cleverly argue that this truth which is "above reason" can't be proven false.
+Reason tells us that if there is one being, there is one entity; and if there are three persons, there are three beings.
+The theologians cleverly argue that a truth that is "above reason" can't be proven false.
 Very clever, but not very rational.
 Such reasoning opens the door to believing that nothing is as it appears to be, that anything that seems to be contradictory may actually be possible.
-If three can equal one in a single special case, then for all we know, two can equal six and eight can equal four, etc. in some other special cases.
+If three can equal one in a single special case, then for all we know, two can equal six and eight can equal four in some other special cases.
 In some worlds, perhaps a six-sided die has eight sides.
 Can you prove that such a world does not exist?
-As I said, clever but not very rational.
 The world is already full of things that appear to be what they're not (like lots of clever people who appear to be rational).
 Why add another layer to this problem just to defend an article of faith?
 Why not just say: we have no idea what we mean by saying that God is three persons in one being, but we say it anyway and require you to believe it if you want to be one of us.
 Likewise, if you want to be a 9/11 truther, you must deny that hundreds of eyewitness are telling the truth about seeing American Airlines flight 77 crash into the Pentagon and you must take as fact the fantasy that a missile hit the Pentagon while the AA plane and the 64 people aboard were annihilated somewhere else by government agents.

 There are many scientists who believe that the scientific notion of evolution is entirely compatible with a belief in a creator of the universe and the existence of souls being attached to every human body.
 Francis Collins, for example, has argued just this point.